 “Food literacy extends beyond nutritional recommendations and cookery lessons, to fostering important and vital connections between food, people, health and the environment…”(Colatruglio & Slater, 2014)

 In the course of upcoming educational workshops, you’ll learn how to become an informed, active participant in your relationship with food, through:

 SAVOR participants are encouraged to cultivate curiosity, self-compassion, and a spirit of adventure in their experiences with food.
-Food literacy leads to improved health and enjoyment, and if you learn to prepare a few simple dishes at home, can result in cost savings.
+Food literacy leads to improved health, enjoyment, and connection, and if you learn to prepare a few simple dishes at home or grow some of your own food, can result in cost savings.
 Food literacy boosts your sense of competency and confidence, provides a creative outlet, and enhances resilience (your sense that you can face and navigate challenges).

-Finally, the SAVOR Project promotes mindfulness-based awareness, skills and knowledge during a time when we feel estranged from our food – and our food systems, more than ever before.
+Finally, the SAVOR Project promotes mindfulness-based awareness, skills and knowledge during a time when we feel estranged from our food – and our food systems, and our food heritages, more than ever before.

 If we feel connected to something, we begin to care about it.
 When we care about something, we become intimately tied in its welfare.
 We want to tend to it, not destroy it.